 How to start a visualization meditation practice with Headspace

 The Headspace app offers short guided visualization meditation exercises such as this 5-minute relaxing Light Visualization meditation, as well as courses and packs that include training in visualizations on everything from Letting Go of Stress and Finding Focus to Relationships, Handling Sadness, and Growing Your Creativity.

 Ultimately, in a visualization meditation practice, you are replacing the focus on the breath with a focus on a mental image.
 When your mind wanders, come back to that mental image.
 It might not be perfect on the first try, but it will improve with each practice — and the Headspace app is there to help you every step of the way.

-Check out the 10-day beginner’s course on the essentials of meditation — available for free in the Headspace app.
+Check out the 10-day beginner’s course on the essentials of meditation — available with your membership or free trial.
 From there, once you gain more experience and confidence, you can explore the whole library of meditations and exercises, covering everything from sleep, compassion, and sports to anger, stress, focus, and more.
 Get started now!

 READ NEXT: What Are the Benefits of Guided Imagery?